coleifer/peewee/docs/peewee/quickstart.rst

    grandma = Person.create(name='Grandma', birthday=date(1935, 3, 1))
    herb = Person.create(name='Herb', birthday=date(1950, 5, 5))

-To update a row, modify the model instance and call :py:meth:`~Model.save` to persist the changes.
+To update a row, modify the model instance and call :meth:`~Model.save` to persist the changes.
 Here we will change Grandma's name and then save the changes in the database: